alexarmenciu/ConNexus/README.md

 ## Code Documentation
 For the jsdoc documentation, please refer to the [backend docs](BackEnd/doc/index.html) and [frontend docs](FrontEnd/doc/index.html).
+As Gitlab Pages are not enabled for this repository, the best way to view the documentation is to clone the repository and open the index.html files in a browser.

 ## Authors and acknowledgment
 * Wassim Wazzi: wassim.wazzi@mail.mcgill.ca